AugustNing/princeton-food/README.md

 **Wah Fung Fast Food (Chinatown)** :speaking_head: - delicious and cheap roast pork/chicken, veggies, and rice, i think for $8.
 Expect a short but well worth wait

+**Bánh Mì Cô Út (Chinatown)** - one of my favorite banh mi places

+**Mei Lai Wah** - internet famous bakery known for their pineapple roast pork buns.

 **Shuka (SoHo??)** - brunch spot for mediterranean food, well priced (~$30 with tax and tip included), decently veg friendly, sorta vegan friendly??

 **Ample Hills Creamery (chain with many locations in Brooklyn, but have shops in Chelsea and Lower East Side)** - If you havent gotten enough ice cream at Princeton, this is a solid place for scoops.

 **Casa Enrique (Long Island City)** - Michelin star Mexian restaurant on the relatively cheap side (like $40-50 per person tax and tip included).
 However you have to make a reservation early in advance or go on a weekday.

+**Dutch Kills (LIC)** - Famous cocktail bar known for their clear ice.

 **Meadowsweet (Williamsburg/Brooklyn)** - Michelin star new american restaurant.
 Less than $30 brunch w tax and tip included, and $50 dinner with tax and tip included if you dont get drinks.
-Their mains are ok - if you’re going with friends I would recommend sharing a bunch of appitizers (their appitizers are great).
+Their mains are ok - if you’re going with friends I would recommend sharing a bunch of appetizers (their appetizers are great).

+**The Dead Rabbit (fidi)** :speaking_head: - apparently the best bar ever

+**Chez Ma Tante (Greenpoint)** - delicious fancy french food but really expensive